-The hundreds of roadside signs, advertising everything from donuts to cowboy hats, now stretch all the way from Minnesota to Billings, Montana.
+The hundreds of roadside signs, advertising everything from doughnuts to cowboy hats, now stretch all the way from Minnesota to Billings, Montana.

-Today, Wall is still remote and tiny (with a population under 1,000 as of 2017), but it’s been completely transformed by the modern-day Wall Drug Store.
+Today, Wall is still remote and tiny (with a population of about 700 as of 2022), but it’s been completely transformed by the modern-day Wall Drug Store.
 After business began booming for Ted and Dorothy, they upgraded to a 1,500-square-foot storefront and then a 3,000-square-foot storefront.
 When their son Bill returned to the family business as a registered pharmacist in 1951, he had even bigger plans for Wall Drug Store.

 “He wanted to really expand the store,” Rick explained.
 “In his 48-year career, he built everything -- our dining rooms, the backyard, the shop across the street, our mall.
 When Bill finished his career, Wall Drug was at 76,000 square feet.
 He had a vision.”